AydenStoll23/todo-list-extension/README.md

 ## Privacy Policy

 This extension only stores data locally in your browser’s local storage.
-No data is sent or collected remotely
+No data is sent or collected remotely.